PrismLibrary/Prism/README.md

 - Documentation is maintained in [the Prism-Documentation repo](https://github.com/PrismLibrary/Prism-Documentation) under /docs and can be found in a readable format on [the website](http://prismlibrary.github.io/docs/).
 - For general questions and support, post your questions on [StackOverflow](http://stackoverflow.com/questions/tagged/prism).
 - You can enter bugs and feature requests in our [Issues](https://github.com/PrismLibrary/Prism/issues/new/choose).

-## Help Support Prism

-As most of you know, it takes a lot of time and effort for our small team to manage and maintain Prism in our spare time.
-Even though Prism is open source and hosted on GitHub, there are a number of costs associated with maintaining a project such as Prism.
-If you would like to help support us, the easiest thing you can do is become a Patron and watch our Pluralsight courses on Prism.

-By becoming a [Patron and subscribing](https://www.patreon.com/prismlibrary) to the Prism Library, you will receive a number of benefits depending on your level of support.

-**Supporter** - $5+ per month

-- Receive all Prism Library news and announcements, such as new release information and blogs posts.
-- Gives you access to our community Slack channel where you can ask questions and get help from the community and the Prism Library project maintainers (when available).

-**Backer** - $10+ per month
-Everything in the Supporter plan plus:

-- A Prism sticker

-**Generous Backer** - $25+ per month
-Everything in the Backer plan plus:

-- Video Tutorial request priority (topic acceptance not guaranteed)
-- Bragging rights!

-**Bronze Sponsor** - $100+ per month
-Everything in the Generous Backer plan plus:

-- Your name or company logo (small) will be put in sponsors.md in the Prism repository.

-**Silver Sponsor** - $250+ per month
-Everything in the Generous Backer plan plus:

-- Your name or company logo (medium) will be put in the sponsors.md in the Prism repository.
-- Your name or company logo (medium) will be put on the repository ReadMe.md

-**Gold Sponsor** - $500+ per month
-Everything in the Generous Backer plan plus:

-- Your name or company logo (large) will be put in the sponsors.md in the Prism repository.
-- Your name or company logo (large) will be put on the repository ReadMe.md
-- Your name or company logo (large) on the homepage of PrismLibrary.com
-- 1 hour VIP support per month

-**Platinum Sponsor** - $1,000+ per month
-Everything in the Generous Backer plan plus:

-- Your name or company logo (large) will be put at the top of the sponsors.md in the Prism repository.
-- Your name or company logo (large) will be put on the repository ReadMe.md
-- Your name or company logo on the homepage of PrismLibrary.com
-- 1 Sponsored Video Tutorial per month
-- 2 hours VIP support per month

-**Corporate Sponsor** - $10,000+ per month
-Everything in the Platinum Sponsor plan plus:

-- 3 days onsite training for your company (every six months)
-- Dedicated VIP Support

 ## Videos &amp; Training